 This section of Dewdney Avenue is nearing its end of life and requires treatment to ensure a safe driving experience and extend lifecycle.
 Rehabilitation work will include concrete work and paving.
 In addition, a median and turn-bay rebuild will help ensure safe traffic flow.

 Work begins May 15 with concrete work, expected to be complete in 11 weeks.
 Paving will start and residents may see a break between these two phases.

-Elphinstone Street – 4th Avenue northbound to McKinley Avenue
+Elphinstone Street – 4th Avenue northbound to McKinley Avenue - Complete